Federal Relief Delays Tax Break for California Businesses

 “The law does not say that states cannot cut taxes at all, and it does not say that if a state cut taxes, it must pay back all of the federal funding it received,” the Treasury Department said.
 “It simply instructed them not to use that money to offset net revenues lost if the state chooses to cut taxes.”

 California Department of Finance spokesman H.D.
-Palmer said the statement from Treasury was not enough to answer the state's questions.
+Palmer said the statement from Treasury was not enough to answer the state’s questions, saying they were waiting on “official, definitive guidance.”

-“We're looking for official, definitive guidance from the U.S. Treasury,” Palmer said.
+On Friday, Department of Finance Director Keely Martin Bosler sent a letter to Treasury Secretary Janet Yellen, urging her to allow the state to proceed with the tax cut.
+Bosler noted those cuts already exist in states that automatically conform to federal tax law.

+“We believe California should also not be penalized for the exact same policy,” Bosler wrote.

 California lawmakers were prepared to pass the tax break in February.
 But lawmakers pulled the bill at the last minute to make some changes that took several weeks.
 By then, President Joe Biden had signed the relief bill.